chanduujjina/JDBCPractice/readme.md

-divya barnch is added
+divya branch is added

-gouse barnch is added
+gouse branch is added